How to Elevate Your ITIL Incident Management Process (in 2024)

 2. Incident Logging

-Many teams narrowly define the incident logging process as capturing information on a ticket.
+Many teams narrowly define the incident logging process as capturing information in a ticket.
 But for most teams—especially larger ones—logging should extend to how incident data is stored for later analysis.
 Simply put, if a team isn’t storing its incident data, it can’t use it later.

 Unfortunately, many of the tools support teams use to manage incidents automatically clear logs after a set amount of logs or file size.

-💡 How to elevate your incident logging process:
+How to elevate your process

 • Conduct a review to see if you’re capturing and storing historical incident data.
 You may need an external storage solution to house that data.